Generic Name: ceftolozane and tazobactam (sef-TOL-oh-zane, taz-oh-BAK-tam) (Intravenous route)

 - Kidney disease, moderate to severe—Use with caution.
 The effects may be increased because of the slower removal of the medicine from the body.

-A nurse or other trained health professional will give you this medicine in a hospital.
-This medicine is given through a needle placed in one of your veins.
-The medicine must be injected slowly, so your IV tube will need to stay in place for 1 hour.
+A nurse or other trained health professional will give you this medicine in a medical facility.
+It is given through a needle placed into one of your veins.
+The medicine must be injected slowly, so your IV tube will need to stay in place for at least 1 hour.

-Your doctor will check your progress closely while you are receiving this medicine.
-This is to make sure that the infection is cleared up completely.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your progress closely while you are receiving this medicine.
+This is to make sure that the medicine is working properly and that the infection is cleared up completely.
+Blood and urine tests may be needed to check for unwanted effects.

 This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive this medicine.

 Ceftolozane and tazobactam combination may cause diarrhea, and in some cases it can be severe.
 It may occur 2 months or more after you stop receiving this medicine.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

 Zerbaxa side effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.